LiMinggang/madedit-mod/README.txt

 Mod v0.3.9
 1.Improve on change syntax on save as
-2.New: Check available translation at start time and refresh on opening Option dialog(You can add new translation now!!)
+2.New: Check available translation at start time and refresh on opening Option dialog(New translation will automatically listed at runtime)
 3.New: Add API SetColumnSelection
 4.New: Use default script directory if not specified 5.New: Greek translation(Thanks nikoss(https://github.com/nikoss))